Counselling during the Coronavirus (Covid-19) pandemic.

 My pre-therapy years

 “Prior to training to be a therapist I worked in health and social care for many years.
-I started my career in the NHS and then worked for the pharmaceutical industry, as well as professional bodies such as the Chartered Society of Physiotherapy, and charities such as Help the Aged, Action Research and Princess Alice Hospice.
+I started my career in the NHS and then worked for the pharmaceutical industry, as well as professional bodies such as the Chartered Society of Physiotherapy, and charities including Help the Aged, Action Medical Research and Princess Alice Hospice.
 It was working in a hospice that planted the seed for becoming a therapist.
 It made me want to have better relationships for myself, and help others experiencing distress and grief.”